 Another Point Of View

 Imagine being in Helen’s shoes.
 You get kidnapped 400 times before your 20th birthday.
 But, your husband has your other suitors swear to help in combat if you ever go missing “mysteriously.”
-Oh, and your alleged father is a philandering god who had to woo your mother by transforming into a swan, and you hatch from an egg like a common bird.
+Your alleged father is a philandering god who had to woo your mother by transforming into a swan, and you hatch from an egg like a common bird.

 With all your kidnappings, you’d think people would sympathise with you.
 Nope.
 Instead, they build shrines to you like you’re a goddess looking for praise because of how you look.
 If this were real, the people doing the kidnapping would all be thrown in prison, and they would need a mental health assessment to see if they are criminally sane.

-No woman, real or fictional, should be forced to endure all the drama that Helen of Troy did.
+No actual or fictional woman should be forced to endure all the drama that Helen of Troy did.
 It would be considered normal if this were a real-life situation where you were kidnapped regularly.
-Margaret George wrote that in Homer’s The Iliad, Helen is portrayed as a sympathetic figure, embarrassed by her adultery, which sparked a decade-long conflict to retrieve her.
+Margaret George wrote that in Homer’s The Iliad, Helen is portrayed as a sympathetic figure.
+Helen was embarrassed by her adultery, which sparked a decade-long conflict to retrieve her.

 Though, did Helen of Troy commit adultery?
 It’s unclear as various sources proclaim different versions of events.
 If she was legitimately kidnapped against her will, it’s not adultery.
 However, it would be philandering if she willingly left Menelaus for Paris.

-George also states that in Book four of The Odyssey, Helen schemed with Odysseus while with Menelaus in Sparta during the Trojan Horse incident.
-She claimed she wanted to go home, but the place she was referring to was not implied.
+George also states that in Book Four of The Odyssey, Helen schemed with Odysseus while with Menelaus in Sparta during the Trojan Horse incident.
+She claimed she wanted to go home, but the place she referred was not implied.
 Or at least, that is our understanding of it.
 It has even been suggested that Helen wasn’t even in Troy and had been placed in Egypt for the duration of the war.